youssefemad-dev/2D-Shooter-Cpp-GLUT/README.md

 ## 🚀 How to Run
 1. Make sure OpenGL/GLUT library is installed on your visual studio 2022.
 2. Copy the ccp code on your consoleApliication file and Compile the code

+## Controls
+patrick moves by the "arrow" keys and shoots with "space" key sponge moves by the "asdw keys" and shoots with "e" key